Donald Trump to stay on Illinois ballot; board declines to remove him over insurrection clause of 14th Amendment

 "What's happened here is an avoidance of a hot potato issue, and I get the desire to do it, but the law doesn't allow you to duck when a serious matter like this comes before you," he said.

-Adam Merrill, an attorney for the Trump campaign, said the campaign is "obviously pleased" with the board's ruling, and would respond to any appeals that might be filed in court, but declined further comment on the ruling.
+Merrill said the Trump campaign is "obviously pleased" with the board's ruling, and would respond to any appeals that might be filed in court, but declined further comment on the ruling.

 In a post on Truth Social, Trump hailed the board's ruling.